Take a trip down memory lane with us. Re-discover stories and reflections that we've captured over the last years.

-This January the European Commission published a long-awaited reflection paper, outlining the EU’s strategy for tackling two of the greatest threats of our time: poverty and climate change.
-Three years in the making, this document confirms the union’s commitment to building a sustainable economy by 2030.
+Back in 2019 the European Commission published a long-awaited reflection paper, outlining the EU’s strategy for tackling two of the greatest threats of our time: poverty and climate change.
+It took three years in the making, this document confirms the union’s commitment to building a sustainable economy by 2030.
 Appealing to the UN’s 17 sustainable development goals (SDGs), the report identifies several areas in which to invest.
 Circular economy, digitalisation and green mobility, are all singled out as particular priorities that should be integrated into a broader ‘global crisis plan.’
 As the paper makes clear, such a plan is not only about preventing catastrophe, but improving quality of life for all living beings.

-The adherence to such a framework is certainly a positive development.
-As the urgency of tackling environmental devastation becomes ever more apparent, though, with new studies revealing the scale of destruction to biodiversity, many have criticised the commission for not going far enough.
+As the urgency of tackling environmental devastation becomes ever more apparent, though, with studies revealing the scale of destruction to biodiversity, many have criticised the commission for not going far enough.
 From school strikes, to the extinction rebellion protests, to proposals for a green new deal, citizens across the world are demanding a roadmap for change based on concrete measures.
 Sadly, the report offers few of these.
-As Patrizia Heidegger, Director of Global Policies and Sustainability at the European Environmental Bureau (EEB), recently put it:
+As Patrizia Heidegger, Deputy Secretary General at the European Environmental Bureau (EEB), said at the time:

 There are other concerns closer to home.
 While the paper reiterates that SDGs will serve as a compass for future strategy, a more detailed inspection reveals that it will in fact be largely at the discretion of member states as to how to implement them.
 There will be “no enforcing” of national governments, says the report, adding that, on the contrary, the latter will have “more freedom” to decide “whether and how they adjust their work” based on the plan.
 Given the tendency of governments to bypass EU laws – let alone non-binding targets – there is little to suggest the measures outlined here will be sufficient to face challenge ahead.